6 Tips for a Successful Social Media Marketing Strategy

 Now that you know what your goals are, and how to achieve them, create interesting content to support them!
 Look to your competitors, or other successful channels, for inspiration while keeping your content on-brand.
 Develop a consistent look and tone for your posts throughout your channels and address each channel individually (since each channel’s audience and content preference differs).

 When the look and tone of your strategy are solid, create a content calendar.
 This is useful for planning your posts and determining how often the posts will be published.
 Creating a content calendar is also helpful in maintaining consistency across all channels by providing a broad overview.
-Hootsuite has some great tips on how to get started.
+Firefly Marketing has a free 2021 content calendar template that you can download today!

 Optimize Your Profile